Oberon00/apollo/doc/styleguide.md

 - Prefer self-explaining code to comments.
-- Whenever it is not clear why you had to do something in a certain way, use a comment to explain it, especially if another way exists that *seems* to be better -- without a comment, this is a ticking time-bomb..
+- Whenever it is not clear why you had to do something in a certain way, use a comment to explain it, especially if another way exists that *seems* to be better – without a comment, this is a ticking time-bomb.
 - Only use C++-style line-comments (`//`, not ~~`/* */`~~).
 - Put a space between the `//` and the comments content.
-- Avoid commented-out code -- we have git!
+- Avoid commented-out code – we have git!
 But if you do comment out code, do not use a space between the `//` and the commented-out code.
 - If a comment fits on the same single line as the thing it comments, place it there.